Top 5 Condition Monitoring Sensors in 2026

 - Asset GPT strengthens reliability programs by explaining anomalies in simple terms, showing why an issue was detected, and helping teams make faster, more confident maintenance decisions.

-- Engineered for reliability, the sensor is IP69K-rated and certified for hazardous locations, allowing it to operate reliably in washdown zones, high-heat areas, dusty spaces, and explosive atmospheres.
+- Engineered for reliability, the sensor is IP69K-rated and certified for hazardous locations (ATEX, IECEx, NFPA 70 Class 1, 2, and 3, all Division I), allowing it to operate reliably in washdown zones, high-heat areas, dusty spaces, and explosive atmospheres.

 - Always Listening for intermittent operations, capturing vibration precisely when machines move.

-- RPM Encoder that infers rotational speed directly from vibration signals, even on variable-speed assets.
+- RPM Encoder that infers rotational speed directly from vibration signals, even on variable-speed assets, covering 1 to 48,000 RPM without external tachometers.

-- Bearings Library with more than 75,000+ fault models for automatic fault frequency detection.
+- Bearings Library with more than 70,000 bearing models and over 6 million motors for automatic fault frequency detection.

 Why real customers choose Tractian’s Condition Monitoring Sensors